 A slow or battery draining app will be quickly abandoned.
 Optimize code and resources to ensure speed and responsiveness.

-If you are an iOS app developer, looking for a stimulating environment that will help you grow, send your CV to ppgad@pucrs.br, you will be evaluated for possible hiring at Pizero.
+If you are an iOS app developer, looking for a stimulating environment that will help you grow, send your CV to info@pizero.dev, you will be evaluated for a possible hiring at Pizero.

 Good development!